sebasmonia/datum/README.md

 There's an option to provide an INI file to setup the start up value of Datum's config and setup "custom commands" (more on this in the relevant section).
 If `--config` is not provided, Datum will look for a file named `config.ini` in the directory `$XDG_CONFIG_HOME/datum` or `$HOME/.config/datum` (or `%USERPROFILE%\.config\datum` on Windows).
 When provided, the value is assumed to be a file in the current directory or a full path, and if not found then the config directory is searched.
-This is convenient in case you want to define custom queries for example per DB-engine using files named `mssql.ini`, `mariadb.ini`, `sqlite.ini`, etc.; you can just drop all the files in the Datum `.config` directory and use e.g. `--config=sqlite.ini` when you connect to a SQLite DB.
+This is convenient in case you want to define custom queries for example per DB-engine using files named `mssql.ini`, `mariadb.ini`, `sqlite.ini`, etc.; you can drop all the files in the Datum `.config` directory and use e.g. `--config=sqlite.ini` when you connect to a SQLite DB.
 You could also store custom queries per-database in separate files, or keep config files in different repositories, and so on.
 &nbsp;
 The repository for Datum includes a throughly documented sample [config.ini](https://github.com/sebasmonia/datum/blob/main/config.ini) file.
 Note that the file is completely optional, and all configuration can be modified at runtime.

 ## Commands

-* :help - Prints the command list.
+* `:help` - Prints the command list.
-* :rows [number] - How many rows to print out of the resultset.
+* `:rows [number]` - How many rows to print out of the resultset.
 Call with no number to see the current value.
 Use 0 for "all rows".
 Default: 50 rows
-* :chars [number] - How many chars per column to print.
+* `:chars [number]` - How many chars per column to print.
 Call with no number to see the current value.
 Use 0 to not truncate.
 Default: 100 chars
-* :null [string] - String to show for "NULL" in the database.
+* `:null [string]` - String to show for "NULL" in the database.
 Call with no args to see the current string.
 Use "OFF" (no quotes) to show nothing.
 Note that this makes empty string and null hard to differentiate.
 Default: "[NULL]"
-* :newline [string] - String to replace newlines in values.
+* `:newline [string]` - String to replace newlines in values.
 Use ":newline OFF" (no quotes) to keep newlines as-is, it will most likely break the display of output.
 Call with no arg to display the current value.
 Default: "[NL]"
-* :tab [string] - String to replace tab in values.
+* `:tab [string]` - String to replace tab in values.
 Use ":tab OFF" (no quotes) to keep tab characters.
 Call with no arguments to show the current value.
 Default: "[TAB]"
-* :timeout [number] - Seconds for command timeout - how long to wait for a command to finish running.
+* `:timeout [number]` - Seconds for command timeout - how long to wait for a command to finish running.
 This is set in the ODBC connection, use 0 to "wait forever".
 Default: 30 seconds

 ## Custom commands

-When there's a `[queries]` section in the INI file, these are added as custom commands.
+When there is a `[queries]` section in the INI file, these are added as custom commands.
 These queries can be parametrized in two levels: using `{placeholders}` that will be replaced using Python's string formatting, and then with `?` for ODBC parameters.
 You can see more examples in the [config.ini](https://github.com/sebasmonia/datum/blob/main/config.ini) sample file, but to give you an idea:

 ```